In Iowa, hope fades as relentless drought decimates crops

-WELTON, Iowa Bob Bowman runs his hand over a slender green corn leaf here on his Iowa farm, and sighs.
+WELTON, Iowa, July 12 Bob Bowman runs his hand over a slender green corn leaf here on his Iowa farm, and sighs.

 "This corn should be as high as my head right now, and it is only waist high," he says, as a cool morning breeze belies the 90-degree Fahrenheit temperatures forecast to descend by afternoon in Welton, Iowa.